rtCamp/stripe-xero-csv/README.md

 It will create a file `stripe-xero-{date}.csv` with all balance affecting transactions from your Stripe account.

 Xero will skip duplicates during import so you need to worry about previously imported transactions appearing in CSV.

+## Email

+The script supports emailing CSV as attachment to predefined email address.
+This comes handy if you are running script as a CRON job.

+As of now only Amazon AWS SES is supported.

+You need to set values of following variables in `.env` file:

+- `EMAIL_FROM`
+- `EMAIL_TO`
+- `AWS_ACCESS_KEY`
+- `AWS_SECRET_KEY`

+Please make sure:

+1. `EMAIL_FROM` address must be verified already in SES console.
+2. You are using IAM API user to generate `AWS_` credentials.
+SES SMTP credentials won't work.

 ## Known Issues and Limitations

 1. [Xero doesn't provide support for adding Stripe as a bank account](https://community.xero.com/business/discussion/2014947/).
 So we need to create a normal bank account with manual feed.
 2. Stripe doesn't provide Xero friendly statements.
 [Xero supports many formats](https://help.xero.com/int/BankAccounts_Details_ImportTrans).
 3. Xero API doesn't have provision to insert bank statement lines.
 It's second most popular [feature request](https://xero.uservoice.com/forums/5528-xero-accounting-api/suggestions/340274-import-bank-statement-lines-via-the-api) pending from eternity i.e. 2009!
 This is main reason that you need to run this script locally and import CSV files manually.

 ## TODO